iotaledger/documentation/channels/0.1/references/error-messages.md

-# Troubleshooting
+# Error messages

-**This article helps you understand and resolve common issues and errors that you may see while using Channels.**
+**This topic helps you understand and resolve errors that you may see while using Channels.**

 ## Link not found